 This clinic serves children who are sick or who have minor injuries.
 There is usually as senior resident and one to two junior residents assigned to the clinic one of whom may be a Family Medicine resident.
 This clinic is staffed by general pediatricians.

 The CCHD is a training, service and research facility represented by the disciplines of developmental pediatrics, audiology, speech pathology, psychology, special education, physical therapy and occupational therapy, nursing, social work, nutrition and neurology.
 The CCHD provides multi-disciplinary evaluations for children with of neurodevelopmental disorders and children with special health care needs.

-The continuity clinic is designed to provide each resident the experience of providing longitudinal, continuous and comprehensive pediatric care over the duration of their three-year training period.
+The continuity clinic experience is designed to provide each resident the experience of providing longitudinal, continuous and comprehensive pediatric care over the duration of their three-year training period.
 Continuity clinic permits the opportunity of delivering both acute and chronic care as well as well child supervision and anticipatory guidance.
-Each resident's panel of patients will be accrued from a variety of sources, which may include hospital discharges, newborns discharged from the nurseries, patients seen in the ED or Urgent Care Clinic, and patients who had previously been followed by a resident completing training.
-Each half-day is assigned a general pediatrician who serves as the preceptor for that clinic.
-A primary clinic can be at KU or at the Prairie Village office so long as at least 36 weeks of clinic are done at the same location.
+Each resident's panel of patients will be accrued from a variety of sources, which may include hospital discharges, newborns discharged from the nurseries, patients seen in the ED or Same Day Sick , and patients who had previously been followed by a resident completing training.
+Each half-day session is staffed by a general pediatrician preceptor.
+Clinics are located at the main KU Medical Center Campus as well as our suburban clinic and an urban core clinic.

 Home Call and Back Up Call: Senior residents and junior residents in their fourth quarter of training take Mommy Call from 5:00 p.m. to 9 p.m.
 Monday through Friday and from 8 a.m. to noon on weekends.
 These calls are spread amongst all residents available for call in a given month and are not so frequent as to preclude adequate rest or personal time.
 The resident assigned to Home Call also serves as the back-up resident for cases when coverage is needed for resident illness or busy volumes.